tyataessence/tyataessence.github.io/_posts/technical/2025-09-22-indexing-faster-database-search.md

 - Index node properties (like `name`) to quickly locate starting points.
 - For spatial data, use **Geohashing** or **Quadtrees** for fast location queries.
+- In Geohashing, you divide into 2 parts (East/West or North/South), next split that half again and so on.

 ![Graph Index]({{ '/assets/images/graph_index.jpg' | relative_url }})